companyofwords/bun-is-good-init/README.md

 I want to see whether Bun.js and Elysia.js are as good and stand up

-# Or More specifically Elysia with Bun is really good isn't it?
+## Or More specifically Elysia with Bun is really good isn't it?

-Bun.js is the much-vaunted like-for-like Node.js alternative.
+Bun.js is the much-vaunted like-for-like Node.js alternative (or Swiss Army knife for developers with lots of extras).
 Elysia is the most highly rated and proven fastest alternative to Express.

 I have been following along with the following doc pages